gergacio/Padopt/README.md

 ## General Information

-- Padopt is pet adoption app.
+- Padopt is a pet adoption app.

 ## Technologies Used